ahmadshuraih/LB-Tester/readme.md

 #### Attributes:

-> name: string; //The request parameter name<br>
+> name: string; //The request parameter name.<br>
-> value: string; //The request parameter value
+> value: any; //The request parameter value.

 #### Functions:

-> toString(): string //Turns RequestParameter into string and returns it like this 'name=value'
+> toString(): string //Turns RequestParameter into string and returns it like this 'name=value'.

 ### TestObject